 A final report is submitted by the Swedish institution of higher education to the International Programme Office at the end of the contract period.
 This report consists of project reports from the individual departments within the institution and its overall report.
 Contracts concerning Linnaeus and Palme scholarship holders will contain instructions on what information is to be included in the report to the International Programme Office.

-Activities during the academic year 2006-2007, are to be reported to the International Programme Office by the Swedish institution by October 1st 2007 at the latest.
-The next application round will take place in January 2007 for applications in academic year 2007-2008.
+Activities during the academic year 2007-2008, are to be reported to the International Programme Office by the Swedish institution by October 1st 2008 at the latest.